 Are Therapy Websites A Scam?

 For those who have never tried online therapy, it can seem too good to be true.
-After all, therapy websites promise counseling services any time around the clock, 7 days a week, that you can access anywhere with an internet connection.
+After all, therapy websites promise counseling services any time around the clock, seven days a week, that you can access anywhere with an internet connection.
 It costs less than traditional counseling too.
 You're told you'll be assigned to a counselor based on several factors unique to you.
-Therefore counseling online is easy, convenient, and cost-effective.
+Therefore counseling online is easy, convenient, and cost effective.
 But is it for real?
-Let's check it out . . .
+Let's check it out…

 There are some therapy websites that have counselors without any credentials.
 These counselors have not been trained to practice psychotherapy and do not have state/national approval to practice psychotherapy.
-To ensure you are working with a licensed professional counselor, look for sites with licensed counselors (LPC, LMFT, LMHC, LCSW, etc.) with Master's (M.A./M.S.) or doctorate (Ph.D./Psy.D.) degrees.
+To ensure you are working with a licensed professional counselor, look for sites with licensed counselors (LPC, LMFT, LMHC, LCSW, etc.) with master's (M.A./M.S.) or doctorate (Ph.D./Psy.D.) degrees.
 Looking at what degrees a counselor holds often can give you an indication of what their focus is as well.

 Unsecured Therapy Websites